Penn Transformation Partners Selected May 20, 2026

 The 2015 Gateway Program technical memorandum projected 29 trains per hour eastbound capacity at the Gateway portal.
 The tunnels are designed for through-running volumes.
 Whether that capacity translates into regional service depends on the operating model the station is designed around.

 The October 2024 WSP/FXC feasibility study identified Sunnyside Yard in western Queens as the required location for a far-side turnback yard if through-running is the operating premise.
-Mayor Mamdani's housing proposal is for the same site.
-The geography forces a regional decision: Sunnyside can be the operating-yard backbone of a through-running regional network, the housing site for tens of thousands of new units, or some carefully designed combination that makes both work.
+Mayor Mamdani's housing proposal covers the same site.
+The geography forces a regional decision: Sunnyside can be the operating-yard backbone of a through-running regional network, the site for tens of thousands of new housing units, or some carefully designed combination that makes both work.

-That decision should not be made by accident, by a master developer working off the default assumption that Penn remains a terminal.
-It should be made deliberately, with full visibility into what the operating-yard footprint actually requires and what land remains available for housing.
+That decision should not be made by accident, by a master developer working off the assumption that Penn remains a terminal.
+It should be made deliberately, with full visibility into what the operating-yard footprint actually requires and what land remains available for housing above it.

 FOIA-released documents show Amtrak has paid the Regional Plan Association under contract to manage Build Gateway Now Coalition advocacy and conduct public-facing campaigns supporting the Gateway program.
 RPA's CEO sits on the Amtrak board's advisory structures and shares trustees and senior staff with the Gateway Development Commission.
 RPA testified before the GDC without disclosing the funding relationship until FOIA productions made it part of the public record.